julzaza/wildwitchherbs/_posts/2025-07-01-7-witchy-world-herbs.md

 layout: post
 ---

-# 7 Witchy Herbs from Around the World — and the Stories They Tell

 Herbs don’t just grow.
 They carry.

 They carry the hands that planted them, the curses they soaked up, the fever-slick prayers whispered over boiling pots.
 Every culture has its plant allies.
 Here are seven herbs still humming with power — and the old stories that make them more than ingredients.